Volansi: Operations

-Volansi's facilities are based in Concord, California, however the company operates globally.
-The drone services are offered on-demand, and can be used for commercial, medical and defense purposes.
-Packages are able to be delivered to any location with a suitable flat surface, including construction sites and ships at sea.
-To be able to operate, the company receives many exceptions to Federal Aviation Administration rules.
+Volansi's facilities were based in Concord, California, with global operations.
+The drone services were offered on-demand, for commercial, medical and defense purposes.
+Drones could deliver packages were able to any location with a suitable flat surface, including construction sites and ships at sea.
+The company received several exceptions to Federal Aviation Administration rules to enable operations.

-Volansi's VOLY M20 model has a maximum 350 mile range, depending on the payload and weather conditions.
-However, the company have tested prototypes that can travel at a 500-mile range, with a top speed of 67 miles per hour.
+Volansi's VOLY M20 model had a maximum 350 mile range, depending on the payload and weather conditions.
+The company had also tested prototypes with a 500-mile range, and a top speed of 67 miles per hour.